-In this article I will be going over the basics of drawing in perspective.
-To go further in depth into perspective drawing, I have included a resource at the bottom of this article.
+In this perspective drawing how to article, I will be going over the basics of drawing in perspective.
+To go further in depth into perspective drawing, I have included a great resource at the bottom of this article.

 What is perspective drawing in art?